Guwahati: Modern history

 The Gauhati High Court (formerly known as the High Court of Assam) was promulgated on 1 March 1948 by the then Governor General of India, Lord Mountbatten, in accordance with the Government of India Act 1935.
 It became effective on 5 April 1948 and was initially established for the Province of Assam.
 R.F.
 Lodge was the inaugural Chief Justice of the Gauhati High Court, taking office on 5 April 1948.

 The Saraighat Bridge, notable for its role in connecting Northeast India with the rest of the country, was constructed between 1959 and 1962 by the Hindustan Construction Company at a cost of approximately ₹ 106 million at the time.
 It was completed in September 1962, and the first engine crossed it on 23 September 1962.

 In 1972, due to separation of Meghalaya from Assam, the capital of Assam was moved to Dispur, a neighbourhood in Guwahati from the erstwhile capital of Shillong.

+The city's civic administration was reorganised during the same period.
+The Guwahati Municipal Corporation was constituted in 1974 under the Guwahati Municipal Corporation Act, following the first election of its councillors.
+Metropolitan planning was subsequently placed under the Guwahati Metropolitan Development Authority (GMDA), established in 1992 under the Guwahati Metropolitan Development Authority Act, 1985.
+It replaced the Guwahati Development Authority, which had been constituted in 1962, and was entrusted with implementing the city's master plan and regulating its planned development.

+The establishment of the Indian Institute of Technology Guwahati in 1994 further strengthened the city's position as an educational and research centre.
+The institute began its academic programmes in 1995 and later developed its permanent campus at North Guwahati, on the northern bank of the Brahmaputra.